nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

 ```

 **How the Cryptographic Check Works:** When React sends the user to Google, it provides the `code_challenge` (the SHA-256 hashed string).
 When React later asks for the tokens, it provides the original, raw `code_verifier`.

-Google takes that raw `code_verifier` and runs it through the exact same SHA-256 algorithm on the spot.
+*(Crucially, React and Google **do not share a secret key** to do this.
+SHA-256 is a universal, keyless mathematical formula.
+The raw `code_verifier` itself acts as the one-time password.)* Google takes that raw `code_verifier` and runs it through the exact same universal SHA-256 algorithm on the spot.
 If the resulting hash perfectly matches the `code_challenge` provided in step one, Google knows with 100% certainty that the exact same React app that started the login process is the one asking for the tokens.

 ### How the PKCE Security Trap Works